OlivierLD/raspberry-coffee/Project.Trunk/Motors/README.md

 # A Web Socket Robot on wheels

+The chassis and Motor HAT come from [Adafruit](https://learn.adafruit.com/simple-raspberry-pi-robot).

+The code for the Motor HAT is all in Java, the web part (user interface) runs on `NodeJS`.

-Drive a robot from a browser
+Drive a robot from a browser.

 ---